2018 Recap and 2019 roadmap

 #2 Healthier diet 🍇

-I have started eating heather, cutting out some breads, sugar, and process foods.
+I have started eating heather, cutting out some breads, sugar, and processed foods.
 I plan on cutting back more and more, instead of switching over cold turkey.

 #3 Family time 👨👩👧